Paschke duality and assembly maps: Comparison with classical constructions

-which is the equivariant generalization of \eqref{wergpowkgpowergregregwegrg} from the introduction. \begin{ddd} $(H,\rho,\phi)$ is called absorbing if for any other $(H',\rho',\phi')$ there exists an isometry $u:(H',\rho',\phi')\to (H,\rho,\phi)$ in $\bD^{G}(X)$. \end{ddd} The existence of absorbing objects in the case of trivial $G$ follows from \cite[Lem.\ 7.7]{hr}.\footnote{We {neither} know a reference {nor have a proof} for the existence of absorbing objects in the {general} equivariant case, {see Remark \ref{eiruhguiewgewrgerfwefewrf}}.} For the following we assume that we can choose an absorbing object $(H,\rho,\phi)$.
+which is the equivariant generalization of \eqref{wergpowkgpowergregregwegrg} from the introduction. \begin{ddd} {An object $(H,\rho,\phi)$ of $\bD^{G}(X)$} is called absorbing if for every other $(H',\rho',\phi')$ {in $\bD^{G}(X)$} there exists an isometry $u \colon (H',\rho',\phi')\to (H,\rho,\phi)$ in $\bD^{G}(X)$. \end{ddd} The existence of absorbing objects in the case of trivial $G$ follows from \cite[Lem.\ 7.7]{hr}.\footnote{We {neither} know a reference {nor have a proof} for the existence of absorbing objects in the equivariant case {in full generality}, {see Remark \ref{eiruhguiewgewrgerfwefewrf}}.} For the following {discussion}, we assume that we can choose an absorbing object $(H,\rho,\phi)$.
 We set $Q^{G}(X):=Q^{G}(H,\rho,\phi)$ and let $Q(H)$ be the Calkin algebra of $H$ with the induced $G$-action.
 With these choices we can define the Paschke morphism as in \eqref{rfqwpofkjpqowefewfeqwfqef}.
-We assume in addition that there exists a scale $\tau$ for $X$ such that $(X,\tau)$ belong to $G\UBC^{\scale}$.
+We can consider $X$ as an object of $G\UBC$ with the structures induced by the metric.
 We furthermore assume that $X$ is homotopy equivalent to a $G$-compact $G$-CW-complex with finite stabilizers.
-The following proposition asserts that the Paschke morphism $p_{(X,\tau)}$ from Definition \ref{troigjwrtoijgergrweg} is compatible with $p^{(H,\rho,\phi)}_{X}$.
+The following proposition asserts that the Paschke morphism $p_{X}$ from \eqref{Paschke-morphisms} is compatible with $p^{(H,\rho,\phi)}_{X}$.

 \begin{prop} There exists a commutative square \end{prop} \begin{proof} We use the identifications